Deka-nam/genome-analysis-pipeline/README.md

-# genome-analysis-pipeline
-A curated repository of my bioinformatics work: genome assembly, annotation, AMR analysis, and data visualization

----
-# Genome Analysis of *Proteus mirabilis* Clinical Isolates
+# Genome Analysis Pipeline for *Proteus mirabilis*

-This repository contains a complete workflow for analyzing *Proteus mirabilis* clinical isolates obtained from catheterized urine samples.
-The pipeline includes species identification, MLST typing, genome assembly, annotation, pangenome analysis, phylogenetic reconstruction, and antimicrobial resistance (AMR) gene profiling.
+This repository hosts a reproducible workflow for analyzing *P. mirabilis* clinical isolates from catheterized urine samples.
+The pipeline spans assembly, annotation, AMR detection, pan-genome, phylogeny, and genomic plasticity.

 ---